sailscastshq/docs.sailscasts.com/docs/slipway/dock.md

 1. Default timeout is 30 seconds
 2. Optimize your query (add indexes, limit results)
 3. For complex reports, consider using a read replica

+### Import Rejected

+If a dump is rejected before it begins:

+1. Check its size against the configured import limit.
+2. Confirm that its format matches the selected database service.
+3. Check available host disk space; streaming avoids a memory spike but the temporary upload still needs disk capacity.

 ### Migration Fails